Number of EU students enrolling in UK universities halves post-Brexit | Universities

 Figures from the Higher Education Statistics Agency (HESA) show that a total of 120,000 EU students are still enrolled in the system, compared to 152,000 in 2020-2021.
 This includes students who entered before Brexit and are finishing their courses.

-The loss of students in graduate school is a major blow as it has served as a conduit for the science sector, and students have been a vital part of Horizon and other cutting-edge developments in areas such as medical research and astronomy.
+The loss of students at the graduate level is a major blow as it has served as a conduit for the science sector and students have been a vital part of Horizon and other cutting edge developments in areas such as medical research and astronomy.

 HESA data show that the number of EU PhD students fell from 24,000 to 14,000 in 2017-2018, while the number of research students halved from 4,650 to 2,260 in the same period.